The snippets are under the CC-BY-SA license.

 184

-Assign to variable t a string representing the day, month and year of the day after the current date.
+Assign to t a string representing the day, month and year of the day after the current date.

 my $dt = DateTime->today;